amosricky/Golang_Restful_API/README.md

 You could ...
 1. Create, update, modify and delete for author and article table.
 2. Upload image file and get static url.
-3. Login and register without save real password in database.
+3. Login and register without saving real password in database.

 ![](https://raw.githubusercontent.com/amosricky/Golang_Restful_API/develop/src/golang_restful_api_doc.png)

+## API Document
+Run it, and browser to http://localhost:8000/swagger/index.html, you can see Swagger 2.0 Api documents.

 ## Quick Start
 ```